adla-kajtaz/PythonExercises/Exercise17/README.md

 1. Define the Function

-   - Create a function named `scrabble_score` that accepts one argument: `word`, which is a string representing the word to be scored..
+   - Create a function named `scrabble_score` that accepts one argument: `word`, which is a string representing the word to be scored.

 2. Convert to Lowercase